 The I-94 Arrival/Departure Record, also known as Form I-94, confirms that a foreign visitor has been lawfully admitted (or paroled) into the United States.
 It also includes information about the visitor’s visa status and permitted duration of stay.
-U.S. Customs and Border Protection (CBP) issues Form I-94 when travelers enter the United States.
+Generally, U.S. Customs and Border Protection (CBP) issues Form I-94 when travelers enter the United States.
+In some cases, USCIS issues a Form I-94 as part of granting a foreign national an extension of stay or change of status.

 All persons entering the United States need an Form I-94 except U.S. citizens, lawful permanent residents (green card holders), returning resident aliens (SB-1 visa holders), and most Canadian citizens visiting or in transit.
 CBP issues the I-94 to air and sea travelers during the admission process at the port of entry.
 The visitor must exit the U.S. on or before the departure date on the I-94 arrival/departure record.